We don’t always follow the rules, but when we do, these are included:

 Probation: People failing to comply with house standards and rules (e.g. failing to do chores, missing dish duty, being financially delinquent, or any combination of the above) will be placed on probation.
 During the probationary period (less than one quarter) the person must display impeccable behavior and make any amends required by the house and/or house officers.
 If the person fails to comply, that person will be asked to move out.
 Any such person may request general discussion and house vote on the issue, whereupon reversal of the decision will require a two thirds majority house vote.

-Non-Profit Status: Phi Beta Pi is a non-profit organization run by Dr. Bill Brady, a former member.
+Non-Profit Status: Phi Beta Pi is a non-profit organization run by Dr. William John Brady, a former member.
 To see our tax return designating us as a non-profit organization, click here: Beta Nu Chapter of Phi Beta Pi